Adulting is about responsibility. "Kidulting," on the other hand, is all about fun.

 "When the three of us were testing shakes, we killed like two gallons of ice cream," laughs Wilson.

-The 2,000-square-foot space will have a couple of arcade games, pinball and Skee-Ball for kids and kids at heart, says Cox.
-And for late-night revelers, the Pharmacy will be pushing a cart through Deep Ellum selling cookie-ice cream sandwiches.
+The 2,000-square-foot space has a couple of arcade games, pinball and Skee-Ball for kids and kids at heart, says Cox.
+And for late-night revelers, the Pharmacy plans to push a cart through Deep Ellum selling cookie-ice cream sandwiches.

 Because the milkshakes will contain alcohol, they must be enjoyed onsite.
 Not into sweets?
-The Pharmacy will also be selling bottled and canned beer.
+The Pharmacy also sells bottled and canned beer.

 The Pharmacy, 2812 Elm St., Dallas.
 Expected opening by the end of July.